 Sheepskins are an old Sufi thing.
 I remember going to a zhikr with the Helveti Jerrahi order in NYC in the 1980s.
 In the middle, surrounding three musicians, sat members of the Sufi order.
 We guests sat in concentric rings around this nucleus.
 The Sufis spent the first hour setting up, coming in and out of the room, laughing and chatting, excited anticipation in the air.
 Toss a sheepskin down, then go away, then come back, move several skins, tuck a new one between, rearrange again.
 Apparently there was a skin for each Sufi—place mats at the zhikr table.
 We all sat down and the zhikr happened and it was fantastic and wild and powerful.
 On sheepskins…

-Why all this about sheepskin?
-I seek out soft things because every day brings dismal, Orwellian, exhausting news.
-To stabilize myself, I gravitate in my practice toward comfort and solace, wrapping in warm womb-ness.
+This winter I am on Cape Cod in cold, damp bone-chill.
+Every day brings exhausting news.
+To stabilize myself, I draw my practice toward comfort and solace, wrapping in warm womb-ness.
 Sheepskins and lambskins rescue me.
 They encourage tactile explorations.
 They soak up little upwellings of grief coming in the slow wake of my mother’s death.
 They soothe away political trauma.
 Soft things.
 Gentle things.
 My respect and reverence for my flock grows, and my love.
 I know they were once alive.
 They still seem alive to me.
 They each have unique personalities and qualities.
 I sink into depths of waking dream as I move on and under them.
 They convey a strange guidance.

 For me, half the battle in practice is finding my current topic.
 It gets me into the room, onto the mat.
 So here I am at my winter topic—neck.
 Each practice session I decide I will spend time with this compressed mess of pain and crunch.
 I try to discipline myself not to stretch it, or dick around with the pain.
 The best way is to recline on the Brown Bear and Baby Bear and focus inner gaze.